 - Does it encourage refills or continued use after the product is gone?

 In large cities, space is limited and more options are available.
-If you consider how your packaging helps make transportation, storage, and disposal easier, it will have a more positive impact in urban environments.
+If you consider how your packaging helps make transportation, storage, and disposal easier, it will have a more positive impact on urban environments.
 Considering urban lifestyles will also help your brand think long-term and be more prepared for future customer needs.
+For example, Maxwell House introduced zero-waste pods to the Canadian market.
+The fact of 100% compostable pods is conveyed via the front and side panels of the packages.